howprice/invaders-emulator/README.md

 Unzipped invaders ROMs should be placed the 'data' folder.

+Unzip samples 0.wav ..
+18.wav from http://samples.mameworld.info/ into the 'data' folder

 ## Building

 This project uses [GENie](https://github.com/bkaradzic/genie) to generate the build files for the target platform.